dingherself/130/handouts/_posts/2024-09-05-mackinnon-on-privacy-vs-equality.md

 MacKinnon’s proposal: ask not “are women treated differently from men?”; ask “are women treated as less than men?”

 - Still presumes some inherent connection between pregnancy and womanhood.
+- Still presumes some unproblematically biological conception of pregnancy.